The Malaysian Insider: Accusations of bias, publishing false news and lack of credibility

 On 23 January 2015, an article regarding the appointment of University of Malaya (UM) Vice-Chancellor was made public.
 The article suggested the UM Vice-Chancellor for Students Affairs would have been replaced for being "weak and pro-opposition".
 The Vice-Chancellor, Datuk Dr Rohana Yusof, debunked the news in a Facebook post, in which she clarified that her portfolio had expired and she would not be replaced for the reasons stated in the article.
 On 7 March 2015, a superimposed photo of demonstrators deemed to be staged in front PAS headquarters was published.
 The demonstrators in the photo demanded that PAS president, Datuk Seri Abdul Hadi Awang step down.
 PAS Chief of Information, Datuk Mahfuz Omar demanded an apology from the news portal for publishing a fake photo.
 A day later, the news portal published a public apology.
 On 25 March 2015, the news portal published an article that alleged the Conference of Rulers did not approve the proposal by Kelantan state's government to enforce hudud in the state.
 The news was later swiftly denied by Kelantan Chief Secretary on Hudud, Takiyuddin Hassan.
 This news led Keeper of the Rulers' Seal to file a police report, resulting in the arrest of three editors by Royal Malaysia Police (PDRM) with proof from MCMC.
 On 12 July 2015, the news portal published an unverified report of Citizens For Accountable Governance Malaysia (CAGM) claiming that thousands of ringgit were plumed down from the Prime Minister of Malaysia's AmBank account to a Barisan Nasional bank account prior the 2013 Malaysia general election.
 Three days later, a blog post claimed to be by CAGM revealed that the news was fake.
 The group claimed that Md Zainal Abidin, the lawyer who signed the statutory declaration (SD) did not exist.
 Their actions were fueled by their desire to "...mak[e] a social experiment...where they become famous due to (news) editors not checking their facts right."

+Jho Low funding

+In 2019 it was revealed that fugitive businessman Jho Low had financed The Malaysian Insider to the tune of US9 million (over RM36 million) in 2010.
+He had done so in an effort to shore up support for the Najib government.